 About the Author

-Vice President, International Growth Nathan Palmer joined The Mars Agency’s London office in 2018, initially leading key accounts such as Mars Wrigley, Perrigo and Bacardi.
+Vice President of International Growth Nathan Palmer joined The Mars Agency’s London office in 2018, initially leading key accounts such as Mars Wrigley, Perrigo and Bacardi.
 After helping those relationships expand beyond borders, he took responsibility for leading the agency’s international growth agenda in early 2022.

 Nathan has more than 18 years of experience in the connected commerce space working with a variety of clients at several leading agencies.